Shelbyrp/Employee-Tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This application is called the Employee Tracker and it can be used to manage Employee databases for a company.
 This application uses an MySQl, Inquirier and node.js.

+* It has a built in command-line application that at a minimum allows the user to:

+* Add departments, roles, employees

+* View departments, roles, employees

+* Update employee roles

+* Update employee managers

+* View employees by manager

+* Delete departments, roles, and employees

+* View the total utilized budget of a department -- ie the combined salaries of all employees in that department

 Link to the video demonstration: [view video](https://youtu.be/ZMuqV7S0u6M).

 ![Final result appears as:](./assets/img/employeetracker.png)
 ![Final result appears as:](./assets/img/employeetracker2.png)

 ## Table of Contents
 - [Installation](#installation)